 Description and crop damage Adults are tiny, black, fly-like sawflies which can be seen on new foliage on sunny days.
 Small, legless leafminer larva feed between the layers of leaf epidermis, resulting in large brown blotches that gradually coalesce into one large mine consuming the entire leaf.
 Large trees may be completely defoliated; however, as new growth continues in May, the trees begin to leaf out at the branch tips and replace lost leaves with little apparent effect.
 On Camperdown elm, however, the mines do not coalesce and the dark blotches are visible on the leaves that remain on the tree.

 Biology and life history These sawflies overwinter as pupae in the soil.
-As trees begin to leaf out, adults emerge from the soil and can be seen as black specks on the leaves.
+As trees begin to leaf out, adults emerge from the soil and are seen as black specks on the leaves.
 They begin to lay eggs, at first, in the angles where the secondary vein meets the midrib.
 As the larvae feed and grow, the mines appear to coalesce.
 Mature larvae drop to the soil to pupate.
 There is only one generation per year.

-As leaves drop larvae are found on the soil and underlying pavement.
+As leaves drop, larvae are found on the soil and underlying pavement.
 Use of a shredding leaf blower in reverse, may remove a number of larvae, and dispatch them while making useful mulch.

 See "Leafminer" in: